mbento6/Food_Deserts_Capstone/README.md

 **How does limited access to grocery stores relate to the prevalence of obesity, diabetes, and cardiovascular disease in communities across the United States?**

 This capstone explores the intersection of food access and chronic disease.
-The goal is to uncover whether communities classified as food deserts—those with low-income populations and limited access to healthy grocery options—show higher prevalence rates of chronic conditions.
+The goal is to uncover whether communities classified as food deserts, those with low-income populations and limited access to healthy grocery options, show higher prevalence rates of chronic conditions.

 ---